ykpivot/concourse-pcf-usage-report/presentations/PCF_ChargeBack_Strategies.md

 # 3. Combination of Fixed + Monitored
 - Offer fixed plans and quotas for Application Instances
-- Charge for instances of select Services and/or Buildpacks
+- Charge for instances of select Services
 - Fixed plan for AI's simplifies model, though complexity of monitoring automation of pay-per-use instances remains

 ---